mhughson/sdlarch-visualstudio/README.md

 This repo is simply putting sdlarch into a Visual Studio Solution.
 It also includes a pre-compiled Mesen Core, and ROM of From Below.

+My hope is that one day this can be a "drag and drop" solution to porting NES games (and possibly other ROMs) to platforms like Steam, XBOX, Playstation and Switch.

+Currently it is in a pretty rough state, but should run any NES game with keyboard input.

 # sdlarch

 sdlarch is a small libretro frontend (sdlarch.c has less than 1000 lines of